 Then the seed bags will be stitched with Labels for marketing.
 The weight of the seed bag is 30 Kgs.

-MTRDS promoted Community activities like seed marketing Super Bazar in the clusters.
-The main objective is to encourage the women in business filed and learn economic transactions.
-The clusters have taken retail seed licenses from the Agricultural Department.
+MTRDS promoted community activities like seed marketing Super Bazar in the clusters.
+The main objective is to encourage the women in the business field and for them to learn economic transactions.
+The clusters have retail seed licenses from the Agricultural Department.
 There are four marketing outlets which are marketing the seeds like paddy(Rice), red gram, black gram, coriander, cotton etc…. before they buy seed they take indent from the members accordingly they put order to the companies.
 In this way the rural women are encouraged to undertake community activities.
 So that the members are get quality seeds on time at affordable price at door steps.
 The paddy (Rice) seed of JJRPM MACS Ltd is marketed through these clusters.

 Genetically Modified Organism (GMOs):

 MTRDS conducted three training on GMOs.
-153 farmers were participated.
-The key topics covered during the training are as follows, concept of GMO, how GMOs crops affect the health of human beings, animals and analysis of it affects.
+153 farmers participated.
+The key topics covered during the training were as follows, concept of GMO, how GMOs crops affect the health of human beings, animals and analysis of its affects.
 We encouraged indigenous seed/ own seed production and modern methods in agriculture.

 Impact / changes: Created awareness on GMOs.
-A few famers were changed their mind and practicing non- GMO seeds.
-They realized the impact of GMOs on the human health.
+A few farmers changed their mindset and are now using non- GMO seeds.
+They realized the impact of GMOs on human health.

 MTRDS conducted six training classes on organic farming.
 328 farmers participated.
 The key topics covered during the training were; concept of organic farming, use of vermi compost, use of bio pesticides, and the best practices of organic farming.

 Impact / changes: The use of chemical fertilizer is reduced for the crops.